turingschool/curriculum/source/projects/contact_manager.markdown

 _"Don't change anything that doesn't have [good test] coverage, otherwise you aren't refactoring -- you're just changing [stuff]."_

-Our app has solid test coverage since most of it was written through TDD.
+Our app has solid test coverage since it was written through TDD.
 That coverage gives us permission to refactor.

 ### Start a feature branch

 You're on your `master` branch.
-Create an check out a branch named `removing_code` where we'll make all our changes.
+Create and check out a branch named `removing_code` where we'll make all our changes.

 ### Helper Hitlist